 Description: The Foundry's flagship band.
-We actively pursue gigs throughout the year and have previously booked the band at venues and festivals such as Concerts at McKee, Madison Mallards, Atwood Summerfest, and the Harmony Bar.
+We actively pursue gigs throughout the year and have previously booked the band at venues and festivals such as Concerts at McKee, Willy Street Fair, Atwood Summerfest, and the Harmony Bar.
 See below for further eligibilty requirements.

 YOUTH ROCK BAND

 Age: Middle school, early high school

 Description: This group is for youth who have gotten a start on their instrument, but would like to try practicing with a group.
 We actively pursue gigs throughout the year and have previously booked the band at venues and festivals such as Concerts at McKee, Willy Street Fair, Atwood Summerfest, and the Harmony Bar.
 See below for further eligibilty requirements.

 SLAG: Saturdays, 11am-1pm

 SANDBLASTERS: Saturdays, 1:30-3pm

-Normally our groups play an average of a gig a month all year long with a heavier schedule in the summer.
-Because of the pandemic we are not scheduled out for the year as usual.
-So instead we will be booking gigs along the way.
+Groups play an average of a gig a month all year long with a heavier schedule in the summer.

-Contact us for more information about SLAG's/Sandblaster's schedules or see full calendar.
+Contact us for more information about SLAG's/Sandblaster's schedules or see gigs booked so far.

 $84/month | $74/month Current Foundry Lesson Students